 Recent studies have shed new light on the molecular basis for the regulation of intra-WPB pH during organelle formation and maturation [62-64].
-During WPB formation, the acidic pH within the TGN (pH 6.5-6.2) facilitates the non-covalent association of VWF dimers through the N-terminal D1-D3 domains leading to formation of tubule like structures [65,66], that position the D3 domains in such a way that allows intermolecular disulfide bond formation and VWF multimerization [67].
-As VWF tubules grow they drive formation of the WPB and the order packing of these long tubule structures is thought to be important for the way in which VWF multimers unfurl to form extracellular strings following secretion [68-70].
-Since the acidification of TGN is maintained by the activity of vacuolar-type H+ ATPases (v-ATPase) [71], it seemed logical that such a pump operates within the WPB membrane since following scission from the TGN the intra-WPB pH continues to decrease rapidly during maturation to close to the isoelectric point for VWF [69]. v-ATPases consist of two distinct domains that operate in tandem.
-The V1 domain, composed of 8 subunits, hydrolyses ATP, while the V0 domain, comprising 6 subunits, translocate the resulting H+ ions through the host membrane [71] (Figure 4A).
+During WPB formation, the acidic pH within the TGN (pH 6.5-6.2) facilitates the noncovalent association of VWF dimers through the N-terminal D1-D3 domains, leading to the formation of tubule-like structures [65,66] that position the D3 domains in such a way that allows intermolecular disulfide bond formation and VWF multimerization [67].
+As VWF tubules grow, they drive the formation of the WPB, and the order packing of these long tubule structures is thought to be important for the way in which VWF multimers unfurl to form extracellular strings following secretion [68-70].
+Since the acidification of TGN is maintained by the activity of vacuolar-type H+ ATPases (v-ATPase) [71], it seems logical that such a pump operates within the WPB membrane since following scission from the TGN, the intra-WPB pH continues to decrease rapidly during maturation to close to the isoelectric point for VWF [69]. v-ATPases consist of 2 distinct domains that operate in tandem.
+The V1 domain, composed of 8 subunits, hydrolyses ATP, while the V0 domain, comprising 6 subunits, translocates the resulting H+ ions through the host membrane [71] (Figure 4A).
 Recent proteomic analysis of WPB content identified components of this pump [27,72,73].
-Blocking the v-ATPase complex has no effect on exocytosis but does reduce VWF unfurling and therefore platelet recruitment, producing results similar to those observed with overall forced neutralization of the WPB interior through the use of ionophores or weak bases [63,70].
-So far, the subunits V1G1, V1A, V0c, V0d1, V0a1 and V0a2 have been shown by immunofluorescence or proteomic analysis to be associated with WPBs [27,62,63].
+Blocking the v-ATPase complex has no effect on exocytosis but reduces VWF unfurling and, therefore, platelet recruitment, producing results similar to those observed with overall forced neutralization of the WPB interior through the use of ionophores or weak bases [63,70].
+So far, the subunits V1G1, V1A, V0c, V0d1, V0a1, and V0a2 have been shown by immunofluorescence or proteomic analysis to be associated with WPBs [27,62,63].
+Intriguingly, V0a1 and V0a2, 2 isoforms of the V0a subunit, appear to localize to WPBs at different maturation stages.
+V0a1 colocalizes with the maturation marker Rab27a on mature WPBs, while V0a2 is predominantly found in nascent WPBs in the perinuclear region [62] (Figure 4B).
+The presence of these isoforms, and thus 2 (or more) v-ATPase complexes with different functions, is confirmed by the distinct effects of depleting either of them.
+V0a1, primarily found on